-Everything from the sportier grille with a unique insert to the rocker moldings at the front and sides, the blacked-out accents, and the 20-inch dual-tone alloy wheels look the same as that of the Toyota Highlander XSE.
-The interior design is again familiar, and like in the XSE variant of the regular model, two-tone red-black upholstery has been used.
-Only the Crown badges in various sizes on the radiator grille, the wheels, and the steering wheel are unique elements both inside and out.
+Everything from the sportier grille with a unique insert to the rocker moldings at the front and sides, the blacked-out accents, and the 20-inch dual-tone alloy wheels look identical to the Toyota Highlander XSE.
+The interior design is again familiar, and like in the XSE variant, two-tone red-black upholstery has been used.
+Only the Crown badges in various sizes on the radiator grille, the wheels, and the steering wheel are unique elements inside and out.

 Powering the Toyota Crown Kluger is a standard 2.5-liter hybrid engine with a maximum power of 141 kW or 189 hp.
 The Crown-badged version has roughly the same dimensions – it measures 5,015 mm (197.4 in.) in length, 1,930 mm (76.0 in.) in width, and 1,750 mm (68.9 in.) in height, and its wheelbase covers a length of 2,850 mm (112.2 in.).
 Should the first Crown-badged SUV become a successful outing, the prestigious name could become synonymous with premium Toyota variants in the future, akin to Maybach or Horch.